-9.11.1.
-All personnel engaged in fueling operations shall be trained in procedures for fueling and defueling, quality control, safety, fire prevention, use of fire extinguishers, responding to fuel and oil spills, handling flammable materials, and actions to be taken in an emergency caused by a fire or fuel spill (including environmental protection).

-All employees shall receive proper training or instruction immediately upon employment and annually thereafter.

-- 9.11.2.
-Records of training and qualifications of each person engaged in fueling operations shall be maintained. - (a) Training shall be performed in accordance with 14 CFR Part 139 and the Airport's Airport Certification Manual. - (b) Records shall indicate initial training and all recurrent training provided. - (c) Recurrent training shall be provided on a regularly scheduled basis, but not less than every year. - (d) Training records shall be made available for review and/or inspection by TAA, the TAA Fire Department, or the TAA Police Department at any time.
+- 9.11.1 All personnel engaged in fueling operations shall be trained in procedures for fueling and defueling (including training required by the Arizona Department of Environmental Quality), quality control, safety, fire prevention, use of fire extinguishers, responding to fuel and oil spills, handling flammable materials, and actions to be taken in an emergency caused by a fire or fuel spill (including environmental protection). - 9.11.2 All employees shall receive proper training or instruction immediately upon employment and annually thereafter. - 9.11.3 Records of training and qualifications of each person engaged in fueling operations shall be maintained. - a.
+Records shall indicate initial training and all recurrent training provided. - b.
+Recurrent training shall be provided on a regularly scheduled basis, but not less than every year. - c.
+Training records shall be made available for review and/or inspection by TAA, TAA Airside Operations Department, the TAA Fire Department, or the TAA Police Department at anytime.

-9.12.
-Transient Fueling Operations
+9.12 Transient Fueling Operations

-Transient fueling operations (such as seasonal fire fighting operations) shall:
+9.12.1 Transient fueling operations (such as seasonal firefighting operations) shall:

-- 9.12.1. be subject to the inspection and approval of TAA; - 9.12.2. pay applicable fuel flowage charges; - 9.12.3. fuel only in designated areas; and - 9.12.4. operate according to best management practices.
+- a.
+Be subject to the inspection and approval of TAA - b.
+Pay applicable fuel flowage charges - c.
+Fuel only in designated areas - d.
+Operate according to best management practices.